 Also, remember to wash your hands and probably change your clothing after caring for sick birds.
 If your chicken doesn’t recover soon, consult a vet immediately.

 When to Take Your Chicken to a Vet

-You have to take your chicken to vet when it is ill.
-But as easy it sounds, many owners would admit that they have failed to detect when their birds have fallen ill.
+You have to take your chicken to the vet when it is ill.
+However, as easy as it sounds, many owners would admit that they have failed to detect when their birds have fallen ill.

 The key is to keep inspecting the chickens regularly and take any signs and symptoms seriously as chickens are adept at hiding any ailments.
 By the time you probably know about the disease, it is too late.
 So, you need to be proactive because it’s about your chicken’s health and you cannot afford to delay at all.

 How to Treat Your Chickens for Common Diseases

 Even if you do your best to keep your lovely flock away from predators and pests, a bigger danger still awaits, i.e., chicken diseases.
 Just like humans, chickens are exposed to specific diseases too.